tanyelai/neuroscience/README.md

 Off-day for cognitive neuroscience.

 ### Day 8
-Talked with my prof. in the university that commenced his doctorate in neuroscience.
-He did some recommendations.
-Lots of talks today.
-Couldn't find time to work.
+I spoke with my professor at the university, who has a PhD in neuroscience.
+He gave some advice.
+There is a lot of talk with everyone at university today.
+Couldn't find the time to work.